QED corrections to the big-bang nucleosynthesis reaction rates: Introduction

-Only traces amounts of other elements are left at the end of BBN, and their final abundances are quite sensitive to the nuclear rates of the whole network of reactions.
+Only traces amounts of other elements are left at the end of BBN, and their final abundances depend on the nuclear rates of a limited network of reactions, typically a dozen.
 The most relevant nuclei produced during BBN are deuterium (${\rm D}$), $^3{\rm He}$, $^3{\rm H}$, $^7{\rm Li}$ and $^7{\rm Be}$\footnote{$^7{\rm Be}$ decays subsequently to $^7{\rm Li}$, and $^3{\rm H}$ to $^3{\rm He}$.
 It is customary to report the final abundances of $^7{\rm Li}$ and $^3{\rm He}$ as their direct production augmented by these decay products.}.
 Reaching a percent level predictions for key nuclear reactions is highly desirable in the context of precise BBN predictions for these elements.
-In most cases, direct measurement of the reaction rate in experiment is performed, with some key reaction rates now being known down to $\sim5\%$ accuracy.
-Theoretical {\em ab-initio} approach has also been successful.
-For a long time, theory determination of $n+p \leftrightarrow {\rm D}+\gamma$ rate has been more accurate than the corresponding experimental measurement (see, {\em e.g.} Ref. \cite{Ando2005} for the nuclear effective theory approach to this rate), and the corresponding errors are at a sub-\% percent level.
-A significant theoretical progress has also being achieved in a more complicated rates for the D+$p$ and D+$n$ fusion processes \cite{Mar05}.
+In most cases, direct measurement of the reaction rate in experiment is performed, with some key reaction rates now being known down to $\approx 5\%$ accuracy.
+A theoretical {\em ab-initio} approach has also been successful.
+For a long time, theory determination of $n+p \leftrightarrow {\rm D}+\gamma$ rate has been more accurate than the corresponding experimental measurement (see, {\em e.g.} Ref.~\cite{Ando2005} for the nuclear effective theory approach to this rate), and the corresponding errors are at a sub-\% percent level.
+A significant theoretical progress has also being achieved in more complicated rates such as D+$p$ and D+$n$ fusion processes \cite{Mar05}, ${\rm D}+{\rm D}$ reactions~\cite{Arai2011}, $^3{\rm H}+{\rm D} \leftrightarrow n+ {}^4{\rm He}$ and $^3{\rm He}+{\rm D} \leftrightarrow p+ {}^4{\rm He}$ reactions~\cite{Navratil2012}, $^3{\rm He}+{}^4{\rm He} \leftrightarrow {}^7{\rm Be} + \gamma$ and $^3{\rm H}+{}^4{\rm He} \leftrightarrow {}^7{\rm Li} + \gamma$ reactions~\cite{Neff2011,Dohet-Eraly2015}.